Toutouwai/PagesAtBottom/README.md

 * The module also prevents the API methods [$pages->sort()](https://processwire.com/api/ref/pages/sort/) and [$pages->insertAfter()](https://processwire.com/api/ref/pages/insert-after/) from affecting the position of bottom pages.

+Note: the module only works when the sort setting for children on the parent page/template is "Manual drag-n-drop".

 ## Why?

 Because you want some pages to always be at the bottom of their siblings for one reason or another.
 And [someone requested it](https://processwire.com/talk/topic/20504-make-page-stick-to-the-bottom-of-the-page-tree/). :slightly_smiling_face: